usamaeltmsah/Cognitev-Internship-Technical-Task/README.md

 - Url to group and select data by some fields (seperated by `,`) `http://127.0.0.1:8000/data/groupandselect/{first, second, ...}/{first, second, ...}/`

 ### Break down into end to end tests
+- First of all make sure that you filled your data base using our form `http://127.0.0.1:8000/data/create/`
-- If we entered `http://127.0.0.1:8000/data/` to the URL the response will be like this
+- If you entered `http://127.0.0.1:8000/data/` to the URL the response will be something like this
 ```
 [
     {